div02-afk/SimpleShare/README.md

-# p2p-fileshare
+# P2P FileShare
- A p2p filesharing platform using webRTC
+ A P2P filesharing platform using webRTC